Super Bomberman 3: Gameplay

 This game scales back a lot of gameplay additions made in Bomberman '94 and Super Bomberman 2 and returns to the classic formula.
 As for multiplayer, the game adds a lot over the previous game by adding more characters, each representing a country of Earth (including one of the villains, Pretty Bomber, as France, which marks her first appearance as a non-enemy character).
 There are also new cutscenes for the Story mode, which centers around the resurrection of the Five Dastardly Bombers who were previously defeated in Super Bomberman 2, as White Bomber and Black Bomber adventure across various element themed stars in which the Five are causing havoc, under the rule of their creator, Bagular.

 The overall animation graphics changed with the third installment; unlike Super Bomberman and Super Bomberman 2, the third sequel's graphics were simplified, which look similar to the graphics of the Bomberman games for the PC Engine, and most of the music in the game are remixed versions of previous older Bomberman soundtracks.
 Super Bomberman 3 was notably the first installment in the series that allowed for up to five players in Battle Mode, as the first two installments only allowed up to four.

 Plot

 One night, Bagular enters a junkyard inside of his UFO.
 He finds the bodies of the five Dastardly Bombers, and then sucks them into his UFO.
 Upon doing that, he sets all five on tables, and begins working on reviving them!
 Upon hearing this, White Bomber and Black Bomber set out to stop the five Dastardly Bombers, and ultimately defeat Bagular himself.
 The two set out to save the day once again!

 Development and release

+Super Bomberman 3 was developed by a different team than the previous games'; only two staff members were shared between the development teams for Super Bomberman 3 and Bomberman '94.
+The game was released in 1995; it would not be released in North America due to the shutdown of Hudson Soft in North America.

 Reception

 On release, Famitsu scored the game a 28 out of 40.
 The game sold over 612,000 copies in Japan alone.
+In November 1997, in its 60th monthly issue, Nintendo Acción listed it as the 22nd best game they had ever reviewed.